Degree Based Topological Indices of a General Random Chain: Application to 0MP-Random Chains

-\begin{proof} Let $G$ denote a hexagon, then a random phenylene chain is constructed by the following way: for $n=1$ and $n=2$, $RPC_{n}$ are shown in Figure \ref{f3}.
-For $n \geq 3$, the terminal hexagon can be attached in three ways, which results in $RPC_{n}^{1}, RPC_{n}^{2}$ and $RPC_{n}^{3}$, respectively, see Figure \ref{f4}.
-By definition, we have that $RPC_{n}$ is a $0MP$-random chain.
-Hence applying the results obtained in Section \ref{s2}, we complete the proof. \end{proof}
+\begin{proof} A random polyphenyl chain is constructed as follows: for $n=1$ and $n=2$, $RPoC_{n}$ are illustrated in Figure \ref{f5}.
+For $n \geq 3$, the terminal hexagon can be attached in three different ways, resulting in $RPoC_{n}^{1}, RPoC_{n}^{2}$ and $RPoC_{n}^{3}$, respectively, see Figure \ref{f6}.
+Following a similar method, we find that $RPoC_{n}$ is a $0MP$-random chain with respect to the degree-based topological indices with $g(1)=2h_{2,2}+2h_{2,3}+2h_{3,3}$ and $g(2)=g(3)=2h_{2,2}+4h_{2,3}+h_{3,3}$.
+Therefore, applying the same procedure as in the proof of Corollary \ref{c2}, we complete the proof. \end{proof}